andrew-codes/gatsby-plugin-elasticlunr-search/README.md

 This plugin enables search integration via elastic lunr.
 Content is indexed and then made available via graphql to rehydrate into an `elasticlunr` index.
 From there, queries can be made against this index to retrieve pages by their ID.

 # Getting Started

 Install the plugin via `npm install -D @andrew-codes/gatsby-plugin-elasticlunr-search`.
+See the [demo site repo](https://github.com/andrew-codes/gatsby-plugin-elasticlunr-search-demo) for more specific implementation details.

 Next, update your `gatsby-config.js` file to utilize the plugin.

 ## Setup in `gatsby-config`
 ```javascript